 According to the ASPCA, "because pets do not possess significant amounts of lactase (the enzyme that breaks down lactose in milk), milk and other dairy-based products cause them diarrhea or other digestive upset."
 The takeaway: Don't give your dog cheese as part of their regular meal plan or as a frequent treat.
 While the food seems innocent, it could cause them major tummy trouble.

 In addition to the issue of lactose, another problem with cheese for dogs is its high fat content.
 Feeding your dog fatty foods on a regular basis can lead them to gain an unhealthy amount of weight and can even cause obesity, which can in turn, lead to other health problems.
-According to the American Kennel Club, eating cheese can also cause pancreatitis, especially for breeds that are prone to pancreatitis like schnauzers and cocker spaniels, a serious and potentially fatal illness that can develop when dogs eat high-fat foods, which are hard for the pancreas to handle.
+According to the American Kennel Club, eating cheese could trigger pancreatitis, especially for breeds that are prone to pancreatitis like schnauzers and cocker spaniels.
+Pancreatitis is a serious condition that often results in stomach upset, diarrhoea and a painful belly, but some severe cases can result in death.

 What About Cottage Cheese & Other Types?